jaketheduque/CPE-301-Final/README.md

 This project involves several sensors and motors blah blah blah

 # Custom Implementations
-As a personal challenge, I decided to try using *none* of the Arduino or third-party libraries, and instead, write my own.
+As a personal challenge, I decided to try using *none* of the Arduino libraries, and instead, write my own.

 ## GPIO
 ### `void set_pinmode(byte pin, byte mode)`